tsackton/taelgar/People/Orcs/Azogar.md

 >>%%^Campaign:DuFr%% Last seen by The Side Quests at December 9th, 1748: Uzgukar, [[Xurkhaz]], Central Lowlands %%^End%%
 >> `$=dv.view("_scripts/view/get_CurrentWhereabouts", {"config": await app.vault.adapter.read(app.vault.configDir + "/taelgarConfig.json")})`

-Azogar is an old [[Orcs|orc]] loremaster from [[Xurkhaz]], one of the unchained [[orcs]] of the [[People of the Rainbow]].
+Azogar is an old [[Orcs|orc]] loremaster from [[Xurkhaz]], one of the unchained [[Orcs]] of the [[People of the Rainbow]].
 He has dark green skin, which is almost black in patches, and long, but thinning white hair.
 He is frail and uses a cane to walk.
 Generally prefers simple robes and understated dress.
 Although he speaks with a wavering voice, he is clear and precise in this language.

 Azogar is very knowledgable about the history of his people, and can tell many stories of the [[People of the Rainbow]], both before and after the founding of [[Xurkhaz]].
 Serves as one of the primary advisors to [[Lubash]], the chief of [[Xurkhaz]].